marcel-ambta/DoctrineEncryptBundle/Resources/doc/commands.md

 The result will look like this:

 ```
-DoctrineEncrypt\Entity\User has 3 properties which are encrypted.
+DoctrineEncryptBundle\Entity\User has 3 properties which are encrypted.
-DoctrineEncrypt\Entity\UserDetail has 13 properties which are encrypted.
+DoctrineEncryptBundle\Entity\UserDetail has 13 properties which are encrypted.

 2 entities found which are containing 16 encrypted properties.
 ```